In this lecture series of Technical term, today we will discuss Sitemap Optimization and following important pointers:

 Important: Whenever you create and upload new content you have to create the sitemap again and ask Google to crawl.

 Google periodically crawl your website but if you want it to crawl immediately, then in the Google Webmaster you can call crawler to crawl your website.

 How can I create a Sitemap for my Website?

-I will be explaining Google Sitemap Generator and Yoast SEO Plugin in detail which helps us in creating a Sitemap for a WordPress website.
+I will explain Google Sitemap Generator and Yoast SEO Plugin which helps us in creating a Sitemap for a WordPress website.

 For Non-WordPress website search on Google the best map for your platform which works under Google guidelines.